 - (1) Value realized equals the market value of our common stock at the time of exercise, minus the exercise price, multiplied by the number of shares acquired on exercise. - (2) Value realized equals the market price of our common stock at the time of vesting, multiplied by the number of shares that vested.
-All of the shares vested on the third anniversary of the grant date or August 21, 2010.
-The closing market price of our common stock on the last trading day prior to vesting, or August 20, 2010, was \$20.20.
+All of the shares vested on the third anniversary of the grant date or August 19, 2011.
+The closing market price of our common stock on August 19, 2011 was \$23.00.